The Ultimate Guide to SaaS Signup Flow in 2021 [How to Design it, Examples & Best Practices]

 There’s no app that demonstrates this approach better than Airtable.

-The signup process is so frictionless that a user can literally get successfully to the UI in less than 60 seconds.
+The registration process is so frictionless that a user can literally get successfully to the UI in less than 60 seconds.

 Once logged in, the Airtable team personalizes the content within the UI based on user persona.

-The frictionless signup flow makes sense in the Airtable case as the app is extremely simple to use and requires almost no integrations to work.
+The frictionless registration process makes sense in the Airtable case as the app is extremely simple to use and requires almost no integrations to work.

 In addition, the UI is so simple that it can achieve that initial ‘Aha!’ on its own.
 The UI itself will “motivate” users to complete the activation process.
 It could be anything like adding teammates, creating additional workspaces and so on.